-Effective October 15, 2009, the US Department of State now requires that ALL G-5 and A-3 domestics be covered by a medical insurance policy with minimum essential coverage while residing in the U.S. Who pays for the G-5 visa domestic servants medical insurance policy must be stipulated in the employment contract.
-Sponsors are encouraged to reimburse all or part of this policy of insurance, and in fact the World Bank Group and Organization of American States requires that the sponsor reimburse the entire cost of the insurance policy.
-This reimbursement can be largely or completely tax free when a QSEHRA Plan is established by the employer, depending on the cost of the insurance policy.
+The US Department of State requires that ALL G-5 and A-3 domestics be covered by a medical insurance policy with minimum essential coverage while residing in the U.S. Who pays for the G-5 visa domestic servants medical insurance policy must be stipulated in the employment contract.
+Sponsors are encouraged to reimburse all or part of this policy of insurance, and in fact the World Bank Group and Organization of American States require that the sponsor reimburse the entire cost of the insurance policy.
+This reimbursement can be completely tax free when a ICHRA Plan is established by the employer.

 The G-5 employee obtains health insurance in the state’s Individual Marketplace.
 When applying for insurance, your covered employee must indicate that they are covered by employer sponsored healthcare.

 World Bank Group & OAS staff who sponsor and employ G-5 domestics are required by the respective G-4 Code of Conduct to fully reimburse their G-5 employee Medical Insurance.
 This is in addition to the agreed compensation and the policy premiums are the financial responsibility of the G-4 sponsor.
-The US tax code does not require that these premium amounts be reported as income to the G-5 employee when the employer (G-4 sponsor) offers a Qualified Small Employer Healthcare Reimbursement Arrangement, but it does require that the employee’s Form W-2 properly reflect this reimbursement.
+The US tax code does not require that these premium amounts be reported as income to the G-5 employee when the employer (G-4 sponsor) offers a Individual Contribution Healthcare Reimbursement Arrangement, but it does require that the employee’s Form W-2 properly reflect this reimbursement.
 Proper reimbursement for required healthcare and W-2 reporting are subject to audit.

 The IMF & IADB G-4 Code of Conduct refers to the Employment Contract between the G-4 and the G-5 on this issue.
 The IMF G-5 Employment Contract must state that medical care in the United States can be very expensive.
 It must also state whether the G-5 will be offered health insurance reimbursement, and if so the cost to the employee, if any.
 Medical insurance premiums paid by the G-5 are paid from the net pay (after taxes have been deducted).